All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 Climate

 The region experiences three well-defined seasons: Autumn (June-October), Winter (November-January), and Summer (February-May).
-Bhadra Wildlife Sanctuary enjoys rain from both South-west and Northeast monsoon winds.
+Bhadra Wildlife Sanctuary enjoys rain from both the southwest and Northeast monsoon winds.

-Mostly, the climate of Bhadra Sanctuary remains fairly healthy and pleasantly cool.
+Mostly, the climate of Bhadra Sanctuary remains relatively healthy and pleasantly cool.

 Temperature

-During summer, the temperatures go up to 36 degrees Celsius in the daytime.
-At the same time, the temperature drops to 10 degrees during winter.
-For most of the year, Bhadra Wildlife Sanctuary and Tiger Reserve hovers between 18 degrees and 30 degrees Celsius.
+During summer, the daytime temperature can reach 36 degrees Celsius.
+At the same time, it drops to 10 degrees Celsius during winter.
+For most of the year, Bhadra Wildlife Sanctuary and Tiger Reserve hover between 18 degrees to 30 degrees Celsius.

 Bhadra Wildlife Sanctuary’s famous animals